Selecting Best Buyers Agent

 Those of you who are receiving a relocation package also will find at the above link a description of why I have concluded it is not a prudent decision for me, or actually for any real estate agent, to pay the referral fees charged by corporate relo companies.
 It seems particularly egregious for relocation companies to demand a "referral fee" when they have absolutely nothing to do with whom home buyers choose to assist them in finding and buying their new homes.
 The bottom line is ill-advised business decisions like agreeing to pay such fees, particularly when the relocation company provides nothing of value in return, are likely the principal reason only about 15 percent of real estate agents are still in the business ten years after they were first licensed.

 Here are some additional questions that will help you identify the buyer's agent who is most qualified to assist you and your family with finding your new home.
+Click on any of the questions to see my answers.

 - Why should I pick you to be my real estate agent?